sperry04/montog/README.md

 ### Configuration File Format
 The config file is standard YAML with two necessary blocks:
 * `monitors` - Maps alias names to the monitor `id` and any additional `options` you wish to pass to `xrandr` when enabling the monitor, such as resolution, frame rate, etc.
 * `arrangements` - Maps an arrangement name (which is used in the drop down menu) to a list of `enabled` monitor aliases (as defined in the `monitors` block) and a `primary` alias to indicate which monitor should be set as the primary.
+The optional `label` allows a label on the menu item that is different from the arrangement's name.

 ### Configuration Example:
 Note the use of unicode Emojis for iconography in the menu.